Muha-Ismail-M/The-Image-Editor/README.md

 ## License

 No license file is currently included.
-If you plan to share or accept contributions, add a standard license (MIT / Apache-2.0) so reuse terms are clear.